Tax season can be a stressful time of year, but there are ways to minimize your frustration.

 Before you meet with your accountant or begin filling out your tax forms, gather all of your tax documents and review any changes to the tax code.

 Tax preparation checklist

-Gather personal information
+1. Gather personal information

 Make sure you have basic information, including Social Security numbers and employer information, for each person on your return.
 Create a folder on your personal computer with this type of information so you always know where to find it.